ozohad/thermal-control/README.md

 contains the following polices:
 - Setting PWM to full speed if one of PS units is not present (in such case thermal monitoring in kernel is set to disabled state until the problem is not recovered).
+Such events will be reported to systemd journaling system.
 - Setting PWM to full speed if one of FAN drawers is not present or one of tachometers is broken present (in such case thermal monitoring in kernel is set to disabled state until the problem is not recovered).
+Such events will be reported to systemd journaling system.
 - Setting PWM dynamic speed minimum.
 The dynamic setting depends on FAN direction and cable type.
 For system with copper cables only or/and with trusted optic cable minimum PWM setting could be decreased according to the system definition.
+Such events will be reported to systemd journaling system.

+The thermal zones are defined with the following trip points:
+State		Temperature value	PWM speed	Action
+Cold:		t < 75 Celsius		20% *		Do nothing
+In range	75 <= t < 85 Celsius	20%-40% *	Keep minimal speed
+Hot:		85 <= t < 105		40%-100% *	Perform hot algorithm
+Hot alarm:	105 <= t < 110 Celsius	100%		Produce warning message
+Critical: 	t >= 110 Celsius	100%		System shutdown

+* Note:
+The above table defines default minimum FAN speed per each thermal zone.
+This setting can be reset in case the dynamical minimum speed is changed.
+The cooling device bound to the thermal zone operates over the ten cooling logical levels.
+The default vector for the cooling levels is defined with the next PWM per level speeds:
+20%	20%	30%	40%	50%	60%	70%	80%	90%	100%
+In case system dynamical minimum is changed for example from 20% to 60%, the cooling level vector will be dynamically updated as below:
+60%	60%	60%	60%	60%	60%	70%	80%	90%	100%
+In such way the allowed PWM minimum is limited according to the system thermal requirements.

-Thermal tables for the minimum FAN setting per are defined per system type and contains entries with ambient temperature threshold values and relevant minimum speed setting.
+Thermal tables for the minimum FAN setting are defined per system type and contains entries with ambient temperature threshold values and relevant minimum speed setting.
 All Mellanox system are equipped with two ambient sensors: port side ambient sensor and FAN side ambient sensor.
 FAN direction can